 E. Functional and presentation currency

-These condensed consolidated interim financial statements are presented in Canadian dollars, which is the Company's functional currency.
+These consolidated financial statements are presented in Canadian dollars, which is the Company's functional currency.
 The functional currency of the Company's subsidiary, Builders Capital Limited Partnership is also Canadian dollars.

 3. Accounts receivable